Espoma Organic Vermiculite for Sale Online

 - Wet the mix and allow it to drain.

 - When the plant develops its first leaves, transplant it into a larger container or outdoors in a prepared bed.
-Note: Dig seedlings out of their mix and handle with care to avoid damaging the fragile stem in the root system.
+Note: Dig seedlings out of their mix and handle them with care to avoid damaging the fragile stem in the root system.

 For Root Cuttings: